 Charl Harman is the Director of Proximity: Schools and is one of the leaders of Proximity Church, part of the 24-7 Prayer Network.
 Charl is passionate about community transformation.
 Charl and the team in Stanford have been working in their local schools since 2011.
 Proximity Schools now partners with local businesses, the Council and has a broad network which reaches 100s of young people weekly through chaplaincy, alternative education, intervention programmes, after-schools clubs and mentoring.

-Emma Thompson is wife to Pete and mummy to Micah, and they live in Belfast with their first born child, Arthur the Pug.
-Originally from England, she has spent the last 10 years doing a bunch of youth work related activity and now works with 24-7 Prayer Ireland co-ordinating Prayer Spaces in Schools, and along with Pete heads up a church community in the West of the city. @missemmabriony
+Emma Thompson is wife to Pete and mummy to Micah and Selah, and are currently travelling around Europe but will be returning to Belfast.
+Originally from England, she has spent the last 10 years doing a bunch of youth work related activity and now works with 24-7 Prayer Ireland co-ordinating Prayer Spaces in Schools. @missemmabriony

 Jana Nimmo lives in Marburg with her husband Jonny, and their two children Paul and Lene.
 She works for Schüler SMD, and co-ordinates prayer spaces in Germany one day-a-week.
 "I believe PrayerSpaces is something that we really need in our German schools".
 You can contact Jana directly via email.